gildesmarais/website/_posts/2020-09-22-an-automated-blogroll-with-jekyll.md

 ## Conclusion

 Blogrolls are valuable to the independent world wide web.
 Let's not forget them.
 There are still plenty of blogs out there.
-It just hard to find them... a blogroll can mitigate the problematic discovery.
+It just hard to find them… a blogroll can mitigate the problematic discovery.
 If you write a blog, why not add a blogroll to your blog?
-It doesn't have to be automated; you can update the blogroll manually..
+It doesn't have to be automated; you can update the blogroll manually…

-Jekylls support for data files is super powerful.
+Jekyll's support for data files is super powerful.
 In conjunction with scheduled deployments you can even display _not so static_ content easily.

 If you're familiar with Ruby, the script is straightforward.
 But don't worry, the data exchange format is YAML which probably every programming language can create.
 Use whatever language you like and runs on your continuous deployment service.